Basic Rules Created and Played

 • Fields must be left clean.

-• A bad shot gun snap can be picked up by the QB and played.
+• A bad shot gun snap can be picked up by the QB and played if fielded cleanly on 1st attempt, otherwise its dead.

 • The ball is snapped to the QB, the QB cannot give it back to the center.
 That would be an illegal forward hand-off.
 All hand offs must be behind or lateral to the QB